Skip to main content

 7. Your GDPR Rights

-To exercise any of these rights, contact [email protected].
-We will respond within 30 days.
+To exercise any of these rights, write to us at info@dnainfolab.org.
+We will reply within 30 days at the latest.

 8. Security Measures